 Reading also helps to develop your child’s vocabulary, especially useful when it comes to Oral and Show and Tell presentations.

 Allocate an ideal space for your child to do his/her homework without any distractions.
 Organize and supply the space with everything a child needs to do his homework – proper table, comfortable seats, good lighting, stationary supplies etc.

-Read this article if your child hates to do homework.
 Working together on school assignments is a great bonding exercise for parent and child.
 Just remember that it is your child’s homework and he/she is the one who needs to do it with your guidance.